slatedocs/slate/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request -- Your request sucks
+400 | Bad Request -- Your request is not a good one.
 401 | Unauthorized -- Your access token must be expired.
 402 | Case could not be accepted at this time.
 404 | Not Found